thisisasetuptomyrap-cmyk/World-Time-Generator-2.0/README.md

 **Overview**

 The regular version of WTG 2.0 was tested primarly using Deepseek v3.1, so this script performs best with that model.
 The lightweight model is primarly for llama and other smaller models, as they have a hard time doing instruction following.
-Mixtral models can also work with the base wtg scripts, but I haven't done rigorous testing with those models, so be warned.
+Mixtral models can also work with the normal wtg scripts, but I haven't done rigorous testing with those models.

+The Scenario version is just a convient way for mobile users to switch between either script.

 ### Choose **WTG 2.0 (Full Version)** if you want: